agrc/gis.utah.gov/about/contributing/index.md

 New `Posts` should be placed in the [`_posts`]({{ site.github.repository_url }}/tree/master/_posts) folder of your fork (*https://github.com/YOUR USER NAME/{{ site.github.repository_name }}/tree/master/_posts*).
 This can be accomplished by clicking the `New File` button.
 Copy and paste the content generated in the `File Path` input that the templater created.

-`Posts` can go anywhere in the website structure.
+`Pages` can go anywhere in the website structure.
 To achieve the extensionless urls, an `index.md` or `index.html` file is created inside of a folder.
 The folder name will be the url to the content. eg: `gis.utah.gov/folder-name`.
 Folders can be nested within folders as can be seen in the [existing structure]({{ site.github.repository_url }}/tree/master/data).
 The templater will take care of the naming, therefore clicking the `New File` button and pasting the content generated in the `File Path` input should give the desired result.

 By default, the templater has given the new file a `.md` markdown extension.